 The Phantom of the Opera

-Hammer’s Phantom of the Opera is not as widely remembered as its other interpretations of the classic monsters.
-But this is kind of a shame, as it has a great cast led by Herbert Lom as the titular Phantom.
-Lom was known at the time for playing very sinister characters, yet the Phantom (while he does some sinister things) is actually a very sympathetic character.
-This is one of the most sympathetic interpretations of the character in any film adaptation of the novel to date.
+Hammer’s Phantom of the Opera is not as widely remembered as the studio’s other interpretations of the classic monsters.
+But that is kind of a shame, as Phantom has a great cast led by Herbert Lom as the titular character.
+Lom was known, at the time, for playing very sinister characters, yet the Phantom (while he does some sinister things) is actually a very sympathetic character.
+In fact, this stands as one of the most sympathetic interpretations of the character in any film adaptation of the novel to date.
 He still has those self-serving qualities, but of all the backstories given to the Phantom, this might be the most justified.
 This time, he was simply a composer looking for his big break and thought he found it in Michael Gough’s appalling music producer, who promised to publish the work and then published it under his own name instead.
 The poor Phantom may be misguided in his revenge, but he’s easy to root for and Lom’s performance is entirely heartfelt.

 The Vampire Lovers

 The only reason The Vampire Lovers hasn’t become more recognized as a classic is because it came too late.
 It was a film made at the end of Hammer’s heyday, but it is nonetheless a great film.
-If it has been released a few years earlier, it would have gained a lot more popularity, but then of course it probably would not have gotten made.
+If it has been released a few years earlier, it would likely have gained a lot more popularity.
 The movie is based on J. Sheridan Le Fanu’s great vampire novel Carmilla, which predated Dracula by a couple of decades and was a strong influence on that work.
 It was also one of the earliest works of lesbian vampire fiction ever (or lesbian fiction in general) and is an important piece of literature in that regard.
-The film keeps both those sexual undertones and (especially) overtones intact.
-Ingrid Pitt gives a great performance, seductive and chilling at the same time, as the Carmilla character.
+The film keeps both those sexual undertones (and overtones intact).
+Ingrid Pitt gives a great performance as the Carmilla character, seductive and chilling at the same time.

 Curse of the Werewolf

-Hammer’s werewolf picture isn’t nearly as remembered as their Dracula and Frankenstein films because this was a completely different werewolf film than Universal’s The Wolf Man in virtually every aspect.
+Hammer’s werewolf picture isn’t nearly as remembered as their Dracula and Frankenstein films because this was a completely different werewolf film than Universal’s The Wolf Man in virtually every regard.
 This was a total change from the ground-up because the Wolf Man was a character created in-house at Universal, so Hammer’s movie had to be entirely different.
 And this proved to work out for the best.
-This movie has a Spanish setting, very different from the gothic locations and misty forests of The Wolf Man.
+This movie has a Spanish setting, very different from the Gothic locations and misty forests of The Wolf Man.
 It also featured Oliver Reed as a tragic werewolf who was not bitten but instead was doomed to become a werewolf from birth.
-In some ways, that’s even more heartbreaking, because this is a simple destiny that he cannot escape no matter how much he may want to.
-And the werewolf itself is held off until the final few minutes of the film.
-It’s barely ever seen and has maybe five minutes of screen time, but Reed completely commits to it and makes those few scenes count for all they’re worth.
-The build-up and the tension that mounts throughout the film all payoff in that climax, which is as exciting as it is bittersweet.
+In some ways, that’s even more heartbreaking, because this is a simple destiny that he cannot escape, no matter how much he may want to.
+Reed completely commits to the character and makes those few scenes where we do see him in wolf form count for all they’re worth.
+The build-up and the tension that mount throughout the film pay off in that climax, which is as exciting as it is bittersweet.

 Brides of Dracula